enderwsp/ilmergegui_copy/README.md

 If you've encountered problems, leave a (detailed) issue in the Issue Tracker.

+** The portable version and click-once installer will follow soon. **

 ### News ###

 New ILMerge-GUI version 2.0.9 available!